What Is a Quant?

 Quantitative Developer (Quant Dev)

 Quant developers are software engineers who build the technology infrastructure that quant teams depend on.
 They write production-quality code for pricing libraries, risk engines, data pipelines, and trading systems.
+See the full quant developer career guide.

 Typical tasks: